creachadair/snapback/README.md

 spans are only 4 days, whereas Rule 1 spans 9 days.
 Rule 2 is preferable to Rule 3 because it starts earlier (4 days vs. 5 days).

+#### Rule Application

+Expiration is performed separately for each backup set.
+If a backup set does not have an expiration policy, all archives in that set are retained unconditionally.
+Otherwise, any archive _not_ selected by its governing rule is marked for expiration.
+Any archive that has no applicable rules is retained unconditionally.

+You can view a log of the rule evaluation without effecting any actual changes by invoking `snapback -prune -dry-run`.

 [ts]: https://www.tarsnap.com/
 [tsdl]: https://www.tarsnap.com/download.html